fiap-9soat-snackbar/snackbar/README.md

 ## 💻 About the project
 This is a backend-only application for managing products in a snackbar, following an hexagonal architecture.

-The application is written in Java 21 using Spring Boot, built using Maven 3.9.9, uses MongoDB 8.0.1 as database, and runs containerized using Docker 27.2 and Docker Compose 2.29 on container images based on Ubuntu 24.04 (Noble Numbat).
+The application is written in Java 21 using Spring Boot, built using Maven 3.9.9, uses MongoDB 8.0.1 as database, and runs containerized using Docker 27.2 and Docker Compose 2.29 on container images based on Ubuntu 24.04 (Noble Numbat) of amd64 architecture.

+The Domain Drive Design (DDD) diagrams that define the main application flows are accessible in this Miro board: https://miro.com/app/board/uXjVLK2yXLA=/

+The two videos that describe the user flow and the admin flow are hosted in Youtube in the following links (only visible through the links, not searcheable):

+User Video:

+Admin Video:

 </p>

 <p id="run">